Ayantika22/LDA-Linear-Discriminant-Analysis-for-Seed-Dataset/README.md

 I have used Jupyter console.

-Along with Clustering Visualization Accuracy using Classifiers Such as Logistic regression, KNN, Support vector Machine, Gaussian Naive Bayes, Decision tree and Random forest Classifier is provided.
+Along with Clustering Visualization, Accuracy using Classifiers Such as Logistic regression, KNN, Support vector Machine, Gaussian Naive Bayes, Decision tree and Random forest Classifier is provided.
 To know the exactness in Accuracy Cohen Kappa is used.

 # For more information, Cite this paper if referred.